MackHartley/RoundedProgressBar/README.md

 showProgressText(shouldShowProgressText: Boolean)
 setRadiusRestricted(isRestricted: Boolean)
-setOnlyShowTrue0(shouldOnlyShowTrue0: Boolean) // If true the progress bar will not allow non zero values to round down to "0%" setOnlyShowTrue100(shouldOnlyShowTrue100: Boolean) // If true the progress bar will not allow non '100' values to round up to "100%"
 ```

 The `RoundedProgressBar` can also be configured via xml attributes.
 Below is the full list of attributes along with the methods they map to.